warpdotdev/docs/features/notifications.md

 ## Troubleshooting Warp Notifications

-If you have Notifications enabled in Warp but you still aren't receiving desktop notifications, try the following:
+Warp requires two different notifications settings in order to work.
+Mac system settings found in `Mac > System Preferences > Notifications & Focus > Notifications` and Warp app settings found in `Settings > Features > Notifications` must both be enabled in order for Notifications to work.
+If you have Notifications enabled in the system and Warp but you still aren't receiving desktop notifications, try the following:
 * Make sure that you are navigated away from Warp when you expect to receive the notification.
-* Make sure 'Do not Disturb' mode is turned off.
+* Make sure the **Do not Disturb** mode is turned off in `Mac > System Preferences > Notifications > Notifications & Focus > Focus`.
-* Go to `System Preferences > Notifications` and select Warp in the list.
+* Go to `Mac > System Preferences > Notifications & Focus > Notifications` and select Warp in the list.
 Make sure either banner style or alert style notifications are selected, then quit and restart Warp.

 Please reach out to us on [Discord](https://warp.dev/discord) or [GitHub](https://github.com/warpdotdev/Warp/issues) if any other issue.